 What was your "enough is enough" moment when it came to pursuing debt freedom?

 The moment I knew I had to make a change, actually took me a while.
 I was paying just barely the minimum payments on 11 credit cards, and getting cashback from some at an unbelievably high (29%) interest rate, just to help pay the other cards' minimum payments.

 I knew I could not go on like this, my credit would RUN OUT and then what???
 I was so scared of that.

-How much debt have you paid off in total?
+How much in total debt have you paid off so far?

 I have paid off over $4,200 of my $26,000 in debt over the past 7 months.
 I have just under 3.5 years left, and then it will be completely gone.